PranavN0509/Inventory-Management-System/README.md

-# 🛠️ Full Stack Web App – Django + React
+# 🛠️ Full Stack Inventory Management System – Django + React

 This is a full-stack web application built with **Django** (Python) as the backend and **React** (JavaScript) as the frontend.
 It includes API handling, authentication, and dynamic UI updates.